DeepakBookdown/stat220_bookdown/github.Rmd

 2. Enter the online assignment repository on GitHub.
 Click the green **"Code"** button.
 Most of you should just use the default setting which is to "clone" (copy) using HTTPS.
 Click the clipboard to the right of the URL to copy the repo location.
-(If you are using SSH, make sure it says "Clone with SSH" in bold in the top left of the pop-up box.
-If not, click the "SSH" button and copy the link in the box to your clipboard.)

 3. Now open up RStudio and create a project as follows: